jawaradurrette/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This page outlines the prerequisites and installation of the open-source help desk ticketing system osTicket on a high level.<br />
+This page outlines the prerequisites and installation of the open-source help desk ticketing system osTicket on as a broad overview.<br />

 <h2>Environments and Technologies Used</h2>